ryanpdwyer/react-eleventy/che120-08-Bonding.md

 ## Lewis structures

 For covalent bonding, Lewis structures describe how electrons are shared.
-You have seen these before in prior chemistry classes and virtual experiment 2.
+You have seen these before in prior chemistry classes and  Experiment 2.
 There are many ways to write correct Lewis structure; the procedure shown here is designed to help you consistently write the correct Lewis structure.

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 75%;">
     <iframe style="position: absolute; width: 100%; height: 100%; border: 0;" scrolling="no" src="https://expl.ai/BUVGAXV?mode=embed" frameborder="0" allowfullscreen></iframe>